 Here are some options:

-- A warm shower, or even just bathing your feet in warm water
+- Taking a warm shower or bathing your feet in warm water

 - Journaling (write about anything you like, or do a mind dump of everything that comes to mind)

-- Gratitude practices (for example, writing or thinking about 3 things you are grateful for that day)
+- Practicing gratitude (for example, writing or thinking about 3 things you are grateful for that day)